5/1/2025

 Kathleen

-We'll move next to Clark Lampen of DTIG.
+We'll move next to Clark Lampin of DTIG.

 speaker

 Thanks very much.
-Dave, I wanted to follow up on the comment that you just made in response to Jason's question.
-You mentioned that the majority of people on your platform don't spend money right now.
-You guys have done, I think, a very good job over the last year or so of improving engagement rates across the aggregate user base, North America, I think, being a very good example of that this past quarter.
+Dave, I wanted to, I guess, follow up on the comment that you just made in response to Jason's question.
+You know, you mentioned that the majority of people on your platform don't spend money right now.
+You guys have done, I think, a very good job over the last year or so of improving engagement rates across the aggregate user base.
+North America, I think, being a very good example of that this past quarter.
 You've also expanded the array of monetization options, AI capabilities, new ad tools that are very native to the sector.
-I'm curious, I guess, where you see the biggest opportunities of improving passive hourly monetization ads.
-I know are not going to be huge this year, but maybe remind us, what's on the table for the next couple of years and where there could be bigger unlocks.
+I'm curious, I guess, where you see the biggest opportunities of improving sort of passive, you know, hourly monetization ads.
+I know we're not going to be huge this year, but maybe remind us, I guess, sort of what's on the table for the next couple of years and where there could be bigger unlocks.

 speaker

-When we look at our bookings per hour, we see that as a very healthy number.
-We've generally seen by region and by age that scale with growth.
+When we look at our bookings per hour that we see that as a very healthy number.
+And we generally seen by region and by age that scale with growth.
 And so we always first go back to growth rather than increasing bookings per hour.
 And we think there's enormous opportunity for DAU and hourly growth.
-Some of this, I believe, will come naturally as we analyze many of the genres on our platform, irrespective of how we are monetizing the genres I mentioned, RPG, sports and racing and battle, typically amongst older users, as people would look at bookings per DAU or bookings per hour.
-And don't hold me to this, do your own research.
-I think you would find those typically monetized even higher than we monetize.
+Some of this I believe will come naturally as we analyze many of the genres on our platform.
+Irrespective of how we are monetizing the genres I mentioned, RPG, sports and racing and battle, typically amongst older users, I think as people would look at bookings per DAU or bookings per hour, and don't hold me to this, do your own research, I think you would find those typically monetized even higher than we monetize.
 So I think what we'll see is as we go after these genres and we move to some of the targets in these genres, we'll see a natural ability for the creators on our platform to monetize better.

 speaker